 Currency risk

-The Company is exposed to foreign currency risk to the extent that monetary assets and liabilities held by the Company are not denominated in Canadian dollars.
-As of December 31, 2021, the Company is not exposed to significant currency risk as the majority of the transactions and balances are denominated in Canadian dollars.
+The Company is exposed to currency risk to the extent that monetary assets and liabilities held by the Company are not denominated in Canadian dollars.
+The Company has not entered into any foreign currency contracts to mitigate this risk.